abriqqi.com

 David’s father works at a chocolate factory

-7. Where are you going on Monday?
+7. Where are you traveling on Monday?

-On Monday I’m going to Finland
+On Monday I’m traveling to Finland

 8. What does the teacher explain to the students?

-He explains them the homework
+He explains the students their homework

 9. Who do you call at eight in the morning?